Yesid4Code/Infrastructure_Provisioning_AWS/README.md

 The code in this repository is made with **Terraform**, so you can browse the different files and learn their syntax using the help of the **Terraform** documentation for **AWS**, [AWS Provider][AWS Provider].

-Version 1.0 of this repository contains the following infrastructure where the **Network Load Balancer** is not yet used, to access the instances it must be done through the Public IP generated at the time of linking the *Network Interface* with the EC2 instance.

 The most prominent **Terraform** commands are the following:

 * `terraform init`.
 Review the configuration in all terraform files and download the necessary plugins to interact with the AWS API.